Postdoctoral Researcher @ EPFL

 Research Interests

-As a Gaia Data Processing and Analysis Consortium (DPAC) member, I developed several model-independent tools to analyze the unique Gaia spectroscopic, astrometric, and photometric data.
+As a Gaia Data Processing and Analysis Consortium (DPAC) member, I developed several model-independent and deep-learning-based tools to analyze the unique Gaia spectroscopic, astrometric, and photometric data.
+I am also interested in applying tools I have developed and state-of-the-art methods to exoplanet detection, and I work on bulk exoplanet detection in various survey databases.

-I am also a TESS Follow-up Observing Program (TFOP) member, working on the Gaia-TESS collaboration, optimizing the ESA-NASA missions data integration to enhance exoplanet detection efforts.
+I am a TESS Follow-up Observing Program (TFOP) member, working on the Gaia-TESS collaboration, optimizing the ESA-NASA missions data integration to enhance exoplanet detection efforts.

 The SPARTA Code Library